AaltoAsia/O-MI/AgentDeveloperGuide.md

 What are Agents?
 ----------------
-Agents are small programs that connect to sensors and push received data to O-MI Node.
+Agents are small programs that are connect to sensors and push received data to O-MI Node.

-There are two kind of Agents using different interfaces:
+There are two kinds of Agents using different interfaces:
 - *External agents* that push O-DF formatted sensor data to a TCP port of O-MI Node.
-- *Internal agents* that are loaded from .jar file and instantiated to be run inside same JVM as O-MI Node.
-They can also own paths, and receive any authorized write to them for futher handling. *Internal agents* that owns any paths is called *responsible*.
+- *Internal agents* that are loaded from .jar file and instantiated to be run inside the same JVM as O-MI Node.
+They can also own paths and receive any authorized write to them for futher handling. *Internal agents* that owns any paths is called *responsible*.

 External Agent